-Microblading artists are always coming up with new ways to use their skill to improve our lives.
-As a result, some artists now offer a new spinoff on microblading devised especially for male clients – microblading for beard and mustache!
+Microblading artists are always coming up with new ways to use their skills to improve our lives.
+As a result, some artists now offer a new spinoff on microblading devised especially for male clients – microblading beard and mustache!

-Sometimes called facial hair enhancement, it is the perfect male grooming treatment for guys who love rocking the trendy beard and mustache look, but need a bit more volume.
+Sometimes called facial hair enhancement, it’s the perfect male grooming treatment for guys who love the trendy beard and mustache look, but need a bit more volume.